 My first hat from them was actually navy blue and I LOVED it.
 Well, actually, I LOVE it; it’s still a part of my wardrobe!

-Then my mom, who wears hats anytime she’s outdoors, discovered Eric Javits hats at Nordstrom after falling in love with their straw purses.
+Then my mom, who wears hats anytime she’s outdoors, discovered Eric Javits hats at Nordstrom after falling in love with their straw purses (see one in this coffee date outfit).
 Talk about must have accessories!
+Use my code LUCISMORSELS10OFF for $10 off your purchase at Eric Javits!!

 Besides being super cute and long-lasting, however, is that while their straw hats have that casual vibe, they’re very well structured and well-made – kind of like how the rest of my closet is.
 Coincidence?
 I think not.